WYOMISSING AREA JUNIOR/SENIOR HIGH SCHOOL

 1. Student illness

-Absences not listed above shall be unexcused.
-Unexcused absences can include absences that result from parental neglect and illegal employment.
+Absences not listed above shall be unlawful.
+Unlawful absences can include absences that result from parental neglect and illegal employment.

 Release of Students for Appointments

 Students are encouraged to remain at school for the entire instructional day; however, emergencies may occur and permission to be released may be granted.
-Under these circumstances, a written request signed by a parent is to be directed to the reception window for approval before the start of the school day.
+Under these circumstances, a written request signed by a parent/guardian is to be directed to the Attendance Secretary for approval before the start of the school day.
 If the appointment time allows, students are expected to attend school prior to and after appointments.

 Early Dismissal/Return to School

-Students returning to school from an early dismissal (medical appointments, etc.) must report to the reception window.
+Students returning to school from an early dismissal (medical appointments, etc.) must report to the Attendance Window.
 Teachers will not admit returning students to class without the appropriate signed pass.

 Tardy to School